 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-In terms of Brampton Abbotts and Foy itself, the study reveals that: Brampton Abbotts has a population under 500 and no formal play provision.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Brampton Abbotts and Foy NDP.
-Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
-Brampton Abbotts and Foy is situated in the Lower Wye catchment and is has the highest risk of fluvial flooding in the county.
+In terms of Lea itself, the study reveals that there is no formal play facilities in the NDP area Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Lea NDP.

+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
+The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
+Lea is situated in the Lower Wye catchment and has the highest risk of fluvial flooding in the county.
 Therefore requires a holistic integrated approach to flood risk management.
-Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Brampton Abbotts and Foy NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
 The Lower Wye has a 23.4% standard run percentage run off by sub catchment.
 This is potentially moderately suitable for infiltration source control.
-Lower Wye has a very slow flood response (Tp- time to peak) time at around 25 hours.
+The Lower Wye has a very slow flood response (Tp-time to peak) time at around 25 hours.
 The WCS identifies 30 sites in the River Wye catchment where current discharge consent licences cannot be shown to have no adverse effect.
-Abstraction of water from the River Wye may have impacted the habitats directive ecological river flow. gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Brampton Abbotts and Foy NDP.
-Brampton Abbotts and Foy Community Led Plan Local evidence base / Parish Plan 2012 The CLP enables every parishioner to participate in the identification of key issues in their area and allows them to The Plan identified 9 topics to which action Plan were identified to help resolves the issues that came forward, the 9 topics discussed in the Plan were: Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets The NDP should take into account the proposals set out in the CLP.
+Abstraction of water from the River Wye may have impacted the habitats directive ecological river flow.
+Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Lea NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Lea NDP.